-Children enter the Senior School at 11 and follow courses based on the National Curriculum which lead to G.C.S.E. examinations in the following traditional 8 subjects as well as OCR Nationals in ICT:
+Children enter the Senior School at the age of 11 and follow courses based on the National Curriculum which lead to G.C.S.E. examinations in the following traditional 8 subjects as well as BTEC in IT:

 Homework is set regularly and is an important part of a pupil’s education, developing the ability to study independently.
-Parents are asked to check and sign the homework diary at least once a week, more if possible.
-A classroom is available in After School Care for Study.
+Parents are asked to check and signed the homework diary, at least once a week.
+A classroom is available in After-School Care for study.

 Pupils’ work is marked and assessed on a regular basis.
-Examinations for Years 7, 8 & 9 take place in the Summer Term.
-Years 10 & 11 take exams twice a year.
+Examinations for Years 7, 8 and 9 take place in the Summer Term.
+Years 10 and 11 have exams twice a year.

-There are four opportunities for formal contact with parents; two Parents’ Evenings and two reports, one of which is an interim report in the Autumn Term for years 7, 8 & 9.
-Parents are reminded in regular news letters never to hesitate to contact school if they have any concerns as we like to have an open-door policy at all times.
+There are four opportunities for formal contact with parents: two Parents’ Evenings and two reports, one of which is an interim report in the Autumn Term for Years 7 – 9.
+Parents can contact the Head or their child’s class teacher at any time if they have any concerns as we like to have an open-door policy at all times.